 Mobility – Strength – Skill

 To maximize your potential, capacity and efficiency for Handstand Walks you must master it’s specific mobility, strength and skill demands.
-Renowned Functional Fitness Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+Renowned CrossFit Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
 Let’s take on the monster one “head” at a time.

 The Handstand Walk is a midline movement.
 Therefore, there is only one key position requiring mobility:

 1) ‘Stacked’ Overhead Position: ‘Stacked’ is defined as bone structural supporting load by joints being placed directly over one another.
 Think “when the arms bend the power ends.”
 If you can’t effortlessly lockout your arms in line with your ears you are having to work against yourself in the Handstand Walk and expose yourself to injuries.
 If you cannot open up the shoulder fully you will never be able to hit an effortless Handstand Walk.

 Here are a few of my favorite mobilizations to work on your overhead position:

 In order to solidly hit the positions needed and be safe the following strength baselines are suggested: